EduardGeorgescu/AttnGAN-P2/eval/README.md

 2. [dockerfile.gpu](dockerfile.gpu) - creates a GPU bound container

 # Requirements
-The app uses Azure Blob Storage as an image repository as well as Application Insights for logging telemetry.
+The app uses Azure Blob Storage as an image repository as well as Application Insights for logging teFlemetry.

 # Running the Application
 There is a three step process running the application and generating bird images.